top of page

 Automated systems deployed in hiring, credit, and investment screening frequently exclude segments of the market through variables that standard audits do not flag.
 Organizations that do not address this are not only exposed to regulatory and reputational risk.
 They are systematically misreading the market and misallocating capital.

-Isabel works with organizations and investors to identify those mechanisms, understand what governance conditions would interrupt them, and build data strategies that expand rather than restrict the universe of evaluable opportunities.
+Isabel works with organizations and investors to identify those mechanisms, understand what governance conditions would interrupt them, and build data strategies that expand rather than restrict the universe of evaluable opportunities, drawing on her published research on pre-evaluative exclusion in high-informality economies (Velarde, 2026, DOI: 10.5281/zenodo.19665795).

 03

-Isabel engages with academic institutions, think tanks, and policy organizations on the governance frameworks that organizations operating in Latin America will need to navigate as AI regulation matures across the region.
-Her research addresses the specific institutional conditions of emerging markets, including regulatory fragmentation, data gaps, and accountability structures, that make imported governance models insufficient.
+Isabel engages with academic institutions, think tanks, and multilateral organizations on the governance frameworks that organizations operating in Latin America will need to navigate as AI regulation matures across the region.
+Her practitioner research, published on Zenodo with permanent DOIs and indexed in OpenAIRE, addresses the specific institutional conditions of emerging markets, including regulatory fragmentation, data gaps, and accountability structures, that make imported governance models insufficient.
+Her work synthesizes established principles from NIST AI RMF, ISO/IEC 42001, OECD AI Principles, NACD governance guidance, and WEF governance discussions, adapted to AI deployment conditions in complex Latin American institutional environments.

-She seeks fellowship programs and policy clinics that connect practitioner experience with rigorous policy methodology, with a focus on institutional contexts where regulatory capacity is still being built and governance frameworks are still being written.
+She engages with fellowship programs and policy clinics that connect practitioner experience with rigorous research methodology, with a focus on institutional contexts where regulatory capacity is still being built and governance frameworks are still being written.